 You can also try mysql_secure_installation, if you use other mysql version.

-Note: If you are setting up Ubuntu 20.04 note that there is a big change in mysql and the version of mysql is 8.0 instead of 5.7.
-If you have applications running in mysql 5.7 then setup and use Ubuntu 16.04 or 18.04.
+Note that if you are setting up Ubuntu 20.04, there is a significant change in MySQL, as the version of MySQL is now 8.0 instead of 5.7.
+If you have applications running in MySQL 5.7, it is recommended that you set up and use Ubuntu 16.04 or 18.04.

 Go inside the downloaded liferay portal folder.
 And start the tomcat server